bvtrinh/bvtrinh/README.md

 # Hey there! 👋

-I'm Tyler, a computer science student studying at Simon Fraser University.

-Currently I am a full-time Software Developer at [SAP](https://www.sap.com/canada/).
+I'm Tyler, a full-time Software Developer at [SAP](https://www.sap.com/canada/).

 Besides coding I'm:

 - 🛹 learning how to longboard
-- 📕 reading `Atomic Habits` by James Clear
+- 📕 reading `Radical Acceptance` by Tara Brach
 - 🍳 slowly learning how to cook
 - 🏋️ working out from home
 - 🎮 trying to find time to play video games